honeypieio/shrubcoop.org/content/about-us.md

 **Finance & Admin:** We oversee general administration, maintaining financial records and forecasting.
 The group includes Monitoring and Evaluation, Bookkeeping, Management Accounts, Social Enterprise and Funding subgroups.

+**Funding:** We research and bid for grant funding to support SHRUB's projects and core operations.

 **Welfare:** We ensure the wellbeing of members, if you are experiencing any problems within the community, you can get in touch with us at welfare@shrubcoop.org

 **Governance & Policy:** We take care of the Coop’s decision making processes and other working practices and policies.